wijnen/supernovel/README.md

 ## Integration with the machine's main web site
 It is recommended to use Apache as a web server.
-Apache can be set up to act as a virtual proxy to tunnel the websocket from lesverhaal.
+Apache can be set up to act as a virtual proxy to tunnel the websocket from Supernovel.
 All other files can be hosted directly by Apache.
 Using this system also allows Apache to use an encrypted connection.
 This is recommended, because there are passwords sent over the connection.